 The following OEM Limited Warranty Statement describes Seagate’s standard limited warranty for OEM customers.
 For complete warranty information, OEM customers should review their sales contracts with Seagate.

 How Long Does the Coverage Last?
-Seagate will publish a warranty period for each product (the "Product") as part of the Product and price agreement.
+Seagate will publish a warranty period for each product (the “Product”) as part of the Product and price agreement.
 The warranty period for each Product begins on the date of shipment to the OEM customer.
-For Product sold to a Seagate OEM customer ("OEM"), the standard warranty period is three (3) year for Notebook Storage and Desktop Storage drives, three (3) years for Consumer Electronic drives, three (3) years for Constellation©CS drives, five (5) years for Nearline drives, three (3) years or five (5) years Life-Managed or Usage-Based warranty for SSD drives1, and five (5) years for Mission Critical.
+For Product sold to a Seagate OEM customer (“OEM”), the standard warranty period is three (3) year for Notebook Storage and Desktop Storage drives, three (3) years for Consumer Electronic drives, five (5) years for Nearline drives (with the exception of Constellation®CS, Terascale™ HDD, or Archive HDD which are three (3) years), three (3) years or five (5) years Life-Managed or Usage-Based warranty for SSD drives1 three (3) years or (5) years Usage-Based warranty for Accelerated Solutions products1 one (1) year for Controllers, two (2) or three (3) years for Retail products (excludes accessories) and five (5) years for Mission Critical.
 Warranty periods for certain products may vary.
 Please check with your Seagate representative for further details regarding applicable warranty periods for specific Seagate products.

 1Usage-Based SSD products are subject to additional warranty conditions.